-- required by Article 17 of the Directive; and, - Consultations with the NPWS.
+- the DEHLG report of the implementation of the measures contained in the Habitats Directive - as required by Article 17 of the Directive; and, - Consultations with the NPWS.

 Consultations with the NPWS may be essential should the aforementioned report be of insufficient detail or frequency.